Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-\citet{izidoroetal17} obtained a larger upper bound to the fraction of possible {\it stable} systems ($\lesssim 25\%$) than the one obtained here (${\rm \lesssim 5-10\%}$) because the p-values calculated in \citet{izidoroetal17} take a very reduced effective sample size.
-Moreover, note that \citet{izidoroetal17} only considered in their analysis planets pairs with ${\rm P_{out}/P_{in} < 3}$ and with masses lower than ${\rm 18.9~M_{\oplus}}$.
+\citet{izidoroetal17} obtained a larger upper bound to the fraction of possible stable systems ($\lesssim 25\%$) than the one obtained here (${\rm \lesssim 5-10\%}$) because the p-values calculated in \citet{izidoroetal17} take a very reduced effective sample size.
+Moreover, we note that. in their analysis. \citet{izidoroetal17} only considered planet pairs with ${\rm P_{out}/P_{in} < 3}$ and with masses lower than ${\rm 18.9~M_{\oplus}}$.
 We have relaxed these cutoffs in our analysis because our simulations produced lower mass planets than those of \citet{izidoroetal17} (compare Figure \ref{fig:statistics} with Figure 12 of \citet{izidoroetal17}).
 More importantly, we recall that the construction of the observed distributions in this work is different from that of \cite{izidoroetal17}.
-In the new method, {\it stable} systems -- which are very coplanar and consequently commonly observed -- have a huge weight in the distribution.
-So, you can accommodate only a few of them when combining {\it stable} and {\it unstable} systems to match observations.
+In the new method, stable systems ---which are very coplanar and consequently commonly observed--- have a huge weight in the distribution.
+Therefore, only a few of them can be accommodated when combining stable and unstable systems to match observations.

 Although the results of our study suggest that $>$95\% of the systems have to become unstable after gas dispersal, only the simulations of Model I achieve this result (Figure \ref{fig:lastcollision}).
 These simulations match the period ratio distribution of observations naturally, with their intrinsic fraction of unstable and stable systems.
 Therefore, when we consider the mixing ratio of unstable and stable systems as a free parameter we are just inferring the range of mixing ratios that would still be consistent with observations.
 This is different for Model II and Model III.
 Both Model II and Model III give a significantly smaller fraction of unstable systems, and so their period ratio distribution produced via simulated observations does not naturally match Kepler observations.
 This implies that for these models, some additional mechanism is needed to trigger instabilities and rise the fraction of unstable systems (e.g., that discussed in \citet{spaldingbatygin16}).